Skip to main content Skip to main navigation Skip to search

 Keep a Top Watch!

 These diseases would be most likely to move with seedlings or with palm foliage carrying infective insects.
 Seed transmission may also be possible.
 Biosecurity is the only way to stop the disease from spreading.
-Watch out for any spreading sickness of coconuts or other palms and if you suspect something, contact the Department of Agriculture and Water Resources immediately.
+Watch out for any spreading sickness of coconuts or other palms and if you suspect something, contact the department immediately.

 An early symptom can be a rotting of both male and female flowers in the inflorescences